- access control list (ACL)

-An AWS report giving details of your usage of a particular AWS service.
-You can generate and download usage reports from http://aws.amazon.com/usage-reports.
+An AWS record that details your usage of a particular AWS service.
+You can generate and download usage reports from https://aws.amazon.com/usage-reports/.

 A person or application under an account that needs to make API calls to AWS products.
 Each user has a unique name within the AWS account, and a set of security credentials not shared with other users.
 These credentials are separate from the AWS account's security credentials.
 Each user is associated with one and only one AWS account.